fuzzdbunit/fuzzdbunit/readme.md

 the development of test-driven development, and is one of a family of unit testing frameworks which is collectively known as xUnit that originated with SUnit." *Source: Wikipedia*

-FuzzUnit, as a argument source of JUnit, brings fuzz testing to the unit and integration phase.
+FuzzDbUnit, as an argument source of JUnit, brings fuzz testing to the unit and integration phase.

 ### What is fuzzing?
 According to Wikipedia: "Fuzzing or fuzz testing is an automated software testing technique that